Frequently Asked Questions

 Is my FOCUS application binding?

-No. You are able to turn down your place in any FOCUS cluster if accepted.
+No. You can decline your place in any FOCUS cluster if accepted.

 Classes and Start of Semester